Lidiia Hunko: Career

 Hunko started her sporting career as a strongwomen.
-She became a World Champion in deadlift in 2016.
-The next year, she won "Arnold Classic" in her category.
+In her very first appearance at World's Strongest Woman competition in 2014, she emerged runner-up.
+By 2016, she became a World Champion in deadlift and together with her friend World's Strongest Woman Olga Liashchuk, broke the double Deadlift women's world record with 410 kg.
+In 2016 World's Strongest Woman, she again emerged runner-up.

+The following year, she emerge runner-up again in 2017 Arnold Amateur Strongwoman World Championships and placed third in 2017 Strongest Woman in the World competition.
+After emerging sixth at 2018 Arnold Pro Strongwoman she retired from strongwoman competitions.

-Hunko took up bobsleigh in 2018, and one year later she started to compete internationally.
+Hunko took up bobsleigh in 2018, and one year later started to compete internationally.
 Her first international start took place on November 20, 2019, in Lillehammer, Norway.

 On December 20, 2020, she won together with Iryna Lishchynska a bronze medal at the European Cup stage in Sigulda which became the first-ever medal in the history of Ukrainian bobsleigh.
 They repeated their success on November 27, 2021, when they again won a bronze medal at the European Cup stage in Altenberg.

 On January 14, 2022, Hunko was third in a World Monobob Series event in Winterberg.
 This result guaranteed her an Olympic spot.
 She became therefore the first Ukrainian female bobsledder to represent Ukraine at the Winter Games.
 She also ranked second together with Lishchynska in final two-women European Cup rating.

-Hunko participated in the monobob event at the Winter Games in Beijing.
-After the competition, she failed a doping test and was suspended on 15 February.
+Hunko participated in the monobob event at the Winter Games in Beijing, however, after the competition, she failed a doping test and was suspended.